izikeros/blog/content/posts/notes/add_logo_to_notebook_header_cell.md

 ---
-title: Add logo to notebook header cell
+Category: note
-date: 2021-10-12
+Date: '2021-10-12'
-modified: 2023-01-17
+Modified: '2023-07-12'
-status: published
+Slug: add-logo-to-notebook-header
-tags: jupyter, howto, notebook, jupyter-notebook, project/logo, visual-identification, logo
+Status: published
-summary: Instruction on how to add a logo to notebook header cell to strengthen visual identification of the project
+Summary: Instruction on how to add a logo to notebook header cell to strengthen visual identification of the project
-slug: add-logo-to-notebook-header
+Tags: jupyter, howto, notebook, jupyter-notebook, project/logo, visual-identification, logo
-category: note
+Title: Add Logo to Notebook Header Cell
 citation_needed: true
 todo: add a screenshot with an example
 ---